 PRESET: Press this button to hear the radio stations that are set on your pushbuttons.
 Pressing this button while playing a tape will cause the tape to change sides.
-If it is pressed while playing a CD, the CD random feature can be turned off and on.
+If it is pressed while playing a CD in the radio head, the CD random feature can be turned off and on.
+If it is pressed while in the CD changer mode, the player will index to the next disc.

-AM-FM: Press this button to select AM, FM1 or FM2.
+AM FM: Press this button to select AM, FM1 or FM2.
 If a cassette tape or compact disc is playing, the tape or disc will stop playing and the radio will play.
 If this button is pressed with a CD in the CD changer, the disc will go to the next selection.